achan1989/SlowWorm/doc/instructions.md

 * The value of the program counter is put on the instruction memory address bus.
 * The next state is set to `Fetch`.

-## Logic
+## ALU

 | 15 | 14 | 4 - 13 | 7 - 3 | 2 | 1 | 0 |
 | :---: | :---: | :---: | :---: | --- | --- | --- |
 | `stack` | `pop` | - | `operation` | 0 | 1 | 1 |

-Performs arithmetic or logic operations on the top element(s) of the selected `stack`, and pushes the result onto the `stack`.
+Performs an arithmetic or logic operation on the top element(s) of the selected `stack`, and pushes the result onto the `stack`.
 Can optionally `pop` the top element off the stack before the result is pushed.

 In the following descriptions, `A` refers to the top element in the stack and `B` refers to the second element.